berezine81/three-tier-architecture-handson/README.md

 - AngularJS (1.x)
 More information about the development of this project here: [blog post](https://www.instana.com/blog/stans-robot-shop-sample-microservice-application/)

+### TASKS
+- **PART1 DEPLOYING ON KUBERNETES CLUSTER MANUALLY** First part of the project will be to deploy this application on EKS Cluster.
+- **Second part** will be to add DevSecOps practises & build an automation pipeline.
+- **Third part** will be to setup robust monitoring infrastructure on my cluster.

+### PART1 DEPLOYING ON KUBERNETES CLUSTER MANUALLY
 ###  ENVIRONMENT
 CLOUD & INFRA: AWS EKS
 APPLICATION ARCHITECTUR: